apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 ## Single Port Support

-ActiveMQ supports using a single port for all protocols, ActiveMQ will automatically detect which protocol is being used CORE, AMQP, STOMP or OPENWIRE and use the appropriate ActiveMQ handler.
+Apache ActiveMQ supports using a single port for all protocols, Apache ActiveMQ will automatically detect which protocol is being used CORE, AMQP, STOMP or OPENWIRE and use the appropriate Apache ActiveMQ handler.
 It will also detect whether protocols such as HTTP or Web Sockets are being used and also use the appropriate decoders